decentraland/old-documentation/_posts/market/2020-02-16-land-manager.md

 Once you’ve created your first Estate, you will see a new tab titled Estates.
 From this page you can view and manage all of your Estates.

 When you create a new Estate, you are effectively transferring your parcels to a new token.
 These Estates are represented by ERC721 tokens (like any other NFT).
-You will no longer see the individual parcels under _My Land_, and they will not appear in MetaMask, Mist, Trezor, or Ledger wallets, nor on Etherscan under your address.
+You will no longer see the individual parcels under _My LAND_, and they will not appear in MetaMask, Mist, Trezor, or Ledger wallets, nor on Etherscan under your address.

 ## Edit parcels or Estates